zkrami/aljebraProject-c-.net/README.md

 # aljebraProject-c-.net

-this was a project to help students to do calculations on matrices such as transpose , inverse , eigenvalues .
+#A project to help students to do calculations on matrices such as transpose , multiplication, inverse , finding eigenvalues.

-simple method to solve two kind of equations:
+#Methods to solve two kind of equations:
-A system of linear multivariate equations .
+  1- A system of linear multivariate equations .
-An univariate equation with real coefficients.
+  2- An univariate equation with real coefficients.

-simpe file encryption using matrix as a key to encrypt and decrypt .
+#simple file encryption using matrix as a key to encrypt and decrypt.

-Apply a linear transformation on a vector.
+#Apply a linear transformation on a vector.
-Find base in a given set of vectors for the vector space spanned by the set.
+#Find the base of a given set of vectors for the vector space spanned by the set.